 Powering high impedance full-sized headphones like the Sennheiser HD600 brings the Colibri to its limits.
 With the HD600 plugged in, I needed to crank up the volume to 95% to reach my normal listening levels.
 Fortunately, I didn’t experience any sluggishness or clipping despite having the Colibri set so high up its volume range.

 With the more honest nature of the Colibri, the pairing with the MT4 resulted in a drier presentation which gives the vocals a drier quality while treble notes tend harshness.
 This tuning, however, allows the MT4 to create a strikingly accurate imaging presentation.

-Switching over to the BGVP DM8, the more resolution and the timing of the Colibri allows the DM8 to create a detailed and controlled presentation while having a touch of euphony that gives vocalists some vibrance.
-All this while retaining the technical accuracy making it easy to pick out details in the track and casting an accurate imaging presentation.
+Switching over to the BGVP DM8, the more resolution and the timing of the Colibri allow the DM8 to create a detailed and controlled presentation while having a touch of euphony that gives vocalists some vibrance.
+All this while retaining technical accuracy making it easy to pick out details in the track and casting an accurate imaging presentation.

 Moving over to full-sized headphones, I ran the Sennheiser HD600 on the Colibri.
 While this pairing created an overall enjoyable experience, the HD600 tends to sound less detailed allowing the infamous Sennheiser veil to come to the fore.

 Imaging precision and spacing are maintained throughout though, so it’s still a great experience, particularly for a portable solution with the HD600.